 Cœur de laitue au Roquefort from Fil Rouge on Explora Journeys

 When it came time for the entrée, I mentioned that I had the Dover sole the night before at Med Yacht Club.
-Fernando encouraged me to try Fil Rouge’s version anyway, so I went with the Sole meunière, served with lemon-parsley butter sauce and chive potatoes.
+Ferdinand encouraged me to try Fil Rouge’s version anyway, so I went with the Sole meunière, served with lemon-parsley butter sauce and chive potatoes.
 He also recommended one of the evening’s featured dishes, which he offered as a side for me: homemade spinach pasta with jumbo shrimp.
 That turned out to be an excellent move.

 Sole meunière from Fil Rouge on Explora Journeys